arangodb-foxx/grafana-connector/README.md

 ## Configuration

 Before you can use the ArangoDB connector in Grafana you need to configure the service using the web interface or the Foxx CLI.
+There are three parts that need to be configured.

+* the AQL query to extract the timeseries
+* a username / password to access the service in ArangoDB
+* the same username / password must be used when configuring the JSON data source

 To configure the service in the ArangoDB web interface, open the service details and then navigate to the _Settings_ tab in the top bar.